 Mallet or rolling pin, for pounding

-Pound the chicken thin: Working with 1 chicken breast at a time, place inside a gallon zip-top bag and pound with the flat side of a meat mallet or rolling pin to an even 1/4-inch thickness.
-Set the flattened chicken breast aside and repeat with remaining breasts.
+Pound the chicken thin.
+Working with 1 chicken breast at a time, place inside a gallon zip-top bag and pound with the flat side of a meat mallet or rolling pin to an even 1/4-inch thickness.
+Set the flattened chicken breast aside and repeat with the remaining breasts.

-Brown the chicken: Heat the oil in a 12-inch straight-sided skillet over medium-high heat until shimmering.
+Brown the chicken.
+Heat the oil in a 12-inch straight-sided skillet over medium-high heat until shimmering.
 Add the butter, followed by 2 of the chicken breasts.
 Fry until golden-brown on both sides, 3 to 4 minutes per side.
-Remove the browned chicken to an ovenproof baking dish.
+Remove the browned chicken to a baking dish or rimmed baking sheet.
 Repeat with the remaining 2 chicken breasts.

-Brown the mushrooms: Keep the heat on medium-high.
-If there isn't grease left from frying the chicken, add up to 2 tablespoons more butter.
+Brown the mushrooms.
+Keep the heat on medium-high.
+If there isn't grease left from frying the chicken, add up to 2 tablespoons more butter to the pan.
 Add the mushrooms and cook until their juices start to release, about 3 minutes.

 Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.